SimonMayerhofer/enex2paperless/README.md

   -l, --link int              Custom field ID for document linking -n, --nocolor               Disable colored output -o, --outputfolder string   Output attachements to this folder, NOT paperless.
+      --titleprefix           Prefix filenames with note titles when using outputfolder.
   -t, string                  Additional tags to add to all files.
   -T,                         ENEX Filename without extension added as a tag -u, --unzip                 Unzip .zip files found in notes